Elizdam/LITA-CAPSTONE-PROJECT/README.md

     5. Calculate Monthly sales  total sales for the current year
     6. Find the top 5 customers by total purchase amount
     7. Calculate the percentage of total sale by each region
-    8. Identfy products ith no sals in the last quarter
+    8. Identfy products ith no sales in the last quarter

     Some of the quqeries are;
     1. Retrieve the total sales for each product category: